Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 When your body says to stop, STOP.

-An acute injury can sometimes be cleared up in a day or two with a little patience and the tips provided here.
+An acute injury can sometimes be cleared up in a day or two with a little patience, rest, and the tips provided here.

 Sometimes it's going to take a long, long time before the nagging, chronic condition can be resolved.